 On-site restoration of stained glass

-Considerable saving in labor charges can be achieved if the stained glass panel does not have to be taken apart.
+Considerable savings in labor charges can be achieved if the stained glass panel does not have to be taken apart.
 The repair methods described here are not strictly orthodox but are much more affordable and practical than the optimal and traditional approaches.
 Ask your stained glass professional if you can save repair costs by using one of the two, in-situ, techniques described below:

 #1 Fold the lead came to release the glass

-Lead is a very soft (can be scratched with your fingernail) and ductile metal and can easily be cut with sharp pliers, bent and manipulated.
+Lead is a very soft (can be scratched with your fingernail) and ductile metal and can easily be cut with sharp pliers, bent, and manipulated.

 Lead came “unfolded” with pliers to release the cracked stained glass from “the top”.
 With careful work and exact cutting, a new piece of glass can be inserted and the lead folded back down to perform an effective repair (with slightly damaged lead).

 A skilled craftsman can make this type of repair look almost invisible by, if necessary, inserting a new strip of undeformed lead, by expert soldering, and by application of patina.
 Unfortunately, this method cannot be used on skylights made with zinc or brass because these metals are too hard and rigid to be successfully manipulated.